 This avenue is for items that are in re-sellable condition.
 They will be laundered, photographed, repaired as needed, and listed for resale at discounted prices on our website in the ‘ReNests’ section so they can find loving new homes!
 A portion of each sale with be donated to the Toronto Wildlife Centre.
-We made our first donation on October 17, 2021 of $200.65, and our second on December 19, 2021 of $232.50.
+To date, we have been able to donate a total of $708.71!

 This avenue is for items that are not in re-sellable condition, but which contain materials that can be repurposed to make something new.
 We will strip each piece of any trimmings, such as buttons and zippers, so those items can be reused, and the remaining fabric will be re-cut to create new items.

 Since the program is new, we still need to gather enough pieces to be able to get this part of ‘ReNesting’ up and running, but you’ll eventually be able to find these reinvented pieces in our ‘Phoenix’ section!

 This channel is for items that are too severely degraded or damaged to be resold or repurposed.
 We'll donate these pieces to various local charities who raise money through the sale of recycled textiles.